Linux on Kubernetes

 Enable Backend Enrichment

-Backend enrichment is a feature provided by Sysdig.
+Backend enrichment enablement in SaaS environments is controlled by Sysdig.
 Contact Sysdig Support to enable it in your environment.

 Prerequisites